Microsoft-Web/WebCampTrainingKit/HOL/RealTimeSignalR/HOL.md

 There are currently three types of backplanes for SignalR:

-- **Windows Azure Service Bus**.
+- **Azure Service Bus**.
 Service Bus is a messaging infrastructure that allows components to send loosely coupled messages.
 - **SQL Server**.
 The SQL Server backplane writes messages to SQL tables.
 The backplane uses Service Broker for efficient messaging.
 However, it also works if Service Broker is not enabled.
 - **Redis**.
 Redis is an in-memory key-value store.
 Redis supports a publish/subscribe (“pub/sub”) pattern for sending messages.

 Every message is sent through a message bus.
-A message bus implements the [IMessageBus](http://msdn.microsoft.com/en-us/library/microsoft.aspnet.signalr.messaging.imessagebus\(v=vs.100\).aspx) interface, which provides a publish/subscribe abstraction.
+A message bus implements the [IMessageBus](https://msdn.microsoft.com/en-us/library/microsoft.aspnet.signalr.messaging.imessagebus/) interface, which provides a publish/subscribe abstraction.
 The backplanes work by replacing the default **IMessageBus** with a bus designed for that backplane.

 Each server instance connects to the backplane through the bus.
 When a message is sent, it goes to the backplane, and the backplane sends it to every server.
 When a server receives a message from the backplane, it stores the message in its local cache.
 The server then delivers messages to clients from its local cache.